Step 3.3

 Remember

-If you are not satisified with the way the ACAT assessment went for you, you can make a complaint.
+If you are not satisified with the way the assessment went for you, you can make a complaint.

 Remember, you have the right to be treated with dignity and respect at all times.
-If you are not satisfied with the way the ACAT assessment went for you, you can make a complaint.
+If you are not satisfied with the way the assessment went for you, you can make a complaint.
 The My Aged Care website has a complaints page that explains how you can do this.

-It is possible that you will have more than one ACAT assessment over your aged care journey as your health and well-being requires increased levels of care support and government funding.
+It is possible that you will have more than one assessment over your aged care journey as your health and well-being requires increased levels of care support and government funding.

 Annie Donaldson